It is important to get facts right.

 The Weakness of the Labor Party

 With two different local members during the period AHIMSA was operating (2004-2012), the Labor Party never supported the project.
 Perhaps for good reason the authorities didn’t want Laver to have a liquor licence.
 This would have added cash flow to the business.
 Their reason, it was directly opposite West End Primary School.
 Laver did however hire out the building next door (owned by the Public Trustee) to an organisation that helped physically challenged kids.
 He ran a bookshop on the other side of AHIMSA house.
 Plus he rented out the PT’s building to an environmental radio station (a ‘narrowcaster’).
 Illegally as it turned out.
 Laver was making powerful enemies first in the street and then in the community.
 He was publishing a local newpaper called Neighbourhood News which was critical of the Labor Party in government.
-Plus money always went missing, never properly accounted for so the Labor Party froze him out, but never had him charged with fraud.
+Plus money always went missing, never properly accounted for, so the Labor Party froze him out, but never had him charged with fraud.
 Anna Bligh even presented a petition to the parliament taken up by Friends of AHIMSA to expose the fraud.
 But that was her last day in office.
-She was swept aside by Campbell Newman after she sold Queensland Rail.
+She was swept aside by Campbell Newman after the Queensland Labor government sold Queensland Rail.

 One of Anna Bligh’s personal assistants threatened two friends of AHIMSA with defamation when they were taking up the petition against architect Will Marcus.
 Why?
 Was it because Marcus had received contracts from state and federal Labor governments?
 Marcus was involved in obtaining $50,000 fraudulently from the Labor government to put in water saving tanks at AHIMSA.
 Officers from the Environment, Heritage and the Arts Department in Canberra flew up t investigate the fraud.
 Nothing was ever done even though the grant monies were never spent on the water tanks.
 That went into Laver and Marcus’s pockets to pay a debt to a contractor for other work.
 The relevant ALP ministers were all aware of the fraud but sat on their hands.
 Long time ALP member and Public Trustee (Peter Carne) even went to the Supreme Court of Queensland in order to avoid chasing the fraudsters: Suleiman Sabdia (accountant, Brian Lennard Laver (CEO) and Will Marcus (Architect).
 Collectively they had all defrauded Ross Taylor over $1.7M.
 Instead, the Public Trustee with the help of the Public Guardian dragged Ross out of his house at 433 Mains Rd Sunnybank and put him a high security aged care facility for demented patients over 100 kilometers away.
 Shame on them all.